Arushi04/Information-Retrieval/ranking_using_models/README.md

+# Document Ranking using IR models:

-As a first step, we have cleaned the data and indexed it on elastic search.
-Now, we will be matching the queries against the indexed dataset on ES, rank the documents for each query and record the performance for each vector and language model.
+The data has been cleaned and indexed on elastic search.
+Now, we will match the user queries against the indexed dataset on Elastic Search, rank the documents for each query and record the performance for each vector and language model.

 **_Models used are :_**
+**a) Vector Models :** In VSM, we represent queries and documents as term vectors and compare similarity between them by doing dot product between 2 vectors.
-**a) Vector Models :** ES-built-in(default), Okapi-tf, tf-idf, Okapi-BM25.
+         ES-built-in(default), Okapi-tf, tf-idf, Okapi-BM25.
+**b) Language Models :** Language models tells us the probability of a sequence of words.
+It ranks the documents based on their probabilities to generate the query terms.
-**b) Language Models :** Unigram LM with Laplace smoothing, Unigram LM with Jelinek-Mercer smoothing.
+Unigram LM with Laplace smoothing, Unigram LM with Jelinek-Mercer smoothing.

 ### Files to run: